awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.db.md

 # Adding a Database to Your Elastic Beanstalk Environment<a name="using-features.managing.db"></a>

-Elastic Beanstalk provides integration with Amazon RDS to help you add a database instance to your Elastic Beanstalk environment\.
+Elastic Beanstalk provides integration with Amazon Relational Database Service \(Amazon RDS\) to help you add a database instance to your Elastic Beanstalk environment\.
 You can use Elastic Beanstalk to add a MySQL, PostgreSQL, Oracle, or SQL Server database to your environment during or after environment creation\.
-When you add a database instance to your environment, Elastic Beanstalk provides connection information to your application by setting environment properties for the database hostname, port, username, password, and database name\.
+When you add a database instance to your environment, Elastic Beanstalk provides connection information to your application by setting environment properties for the database hostname, port, user name, password, and database name\.

-A database instance that is part of your environment is tied to the lifecycle of your environment, and cannot be removed from your environment once added\.
+A database instance that is part of your environment is tied to the lifecycle of your environment\.
+You can't remove it from your environment once added\.
 If you terminate the environment, the database instance is terminated as well\.
 You can configure Elastic Beanstalk to save a snapshot of the database when you terminate your environment, and restore a database from a snapshot when you add a DB instance to an environment\.
-You may incur charges for storing database snapshots\.
-For more information, see the *Backup Storage* section of [Amazon RDS Pricing](http://aws.amazon.com/rds/pricing/)\.
+You might incur charges for storing database snapshots\.
+For more information, see the *Backup Storage* section of [Amazon RDS Pricing](https://aws.amazon.com/rds/pricing/)\.

-For a production environment, you may want to launch a database instance outside of your environment and configure your application to connect to it outside of the functionality provided by Elastic Beanstalk\.
-Using a database instance external to your environment requires additional security group and connection string configuration, but it also lets you connect to the database from multiple environments, use database types not supported with integrated databases, perform blue/green deployments, and tear down your environment without affecting the database instance\.
+For a production environment, you can launch a database instance outside of your environment and configure your application to connect to it outside of the functionality provided by Elastic Beanstalk\.
+Using a database instance that is external to your environment requires additional security group and connection string configuration\.
+However, it also lets you connect to the database from multiple environments, use database types not supported with integrated databases, perform blue/green deployments, and tear down your environment without affecting the database instance\.

 + [Adding an Amazon RDS DB Instance to Your Environment](#environments-cfg-rds-create)